If My Business Is in Trouble Should I Get in Touch With a Liquidator?

 WINDING UP NOTICE

-No. The liquidation of a company does not automatically imply the director will be made bankrupt; however, the process of winding up a company is similar to the process of having a person declared bankrupt.
-Having said that, the ATO can issue a Director’s Penalty Notice any time, so it’s best to act quickly.
-For a free consultation contact us on 1300 795 575.
+The liquidation of a company does not automatically imply the director’s responsibility.
+The process of winding-up a business is similar to the process of having a person declared bankrupt.
+The ATO can issue a Director’s Penalty Notice at any time however, so it is best to act quickly.
+For a free consultation, contact Bankruptcy Experts Townsville on 1300 795 575.